Menu

 Message from the Chair

-Kia ora koutou, rau rangatira mā, Greetings leaders and colleagues,
+Kia ora koutou, rau rangatira mā,

 Ngā mihi nui